jbb26354/imdbpy/README.rst

     :alt: Travis CI build status.

-**IMDbPY** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.
+**IMDbPY** is a MOST EXCELLENT Python package for EASILY retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies, FOR FREE.
+It converts the incoming JSON into classes that can be manipulated in a straightforward way.

+This is a fork of Davide Alberani's code.
+As of July 2017 I have made no modifications to it.
+I HAVE created a bunch of files for my own use giving a good demo as to how to use the module.

 .. admonition:: Revamp notice
    :class: note